 Supporting characters in the game are interactable and in some parts of the story, controllable.
 You can play as Peter Parker and Mary Jane in some instances during fact-finding missions and stealth missions, and these chapters do provide some substance to the story as well as allowing you to take a breather from being a web-slinging hero.
-However the missions for playing as these characters are a far cry from the excellent game-play as Spider-Man.
+However, the missions for playing as these characters are a far cry from the excellent game-play as Spider-Man.

-The stealth missions playable as Mary Jane for example have you creeping around somewhere, and are pretty much the same as any other stealth based game, but the fact that you can only be spotted once and then the mission is over, with you having to start again, can be both frustrating and infuriating, and this completely detracts from the immense fun being had as Spidey.
+The stealth missions playable as Mary Jane, for example, have you creeping around somewhere, and are pretty much the same as any other stealth-based game, but the fact that you can only be spotted once and then the mission is over, with you having to start again, can be both frustrating and infuriating, and this completely detracts from the immense fun being had as Spidey.

 These missions as alternate characters should have been developed as optional side-missions for unlocking extras rather than being included as part of the main story and forcing you to perform them.

-That being said, the way these missions are included make them a necessary part of the story with some great narrative which will make you feel closer to the character, something that we are seeing implemented in large AAA title developments these days, especially from Sony Interactive Entertainment.
+That being said, the way these missions are included makes them a necessary part of the story with some great narrative which will make you feel closer to the character, something that we are seeing implemented in large AAA title developments these days, especially from Sony Interactive Entertainment.

 Don’t Miss Out on One of the Best Games of 2018